-The operating system cannot be booted because of important system driver errors message appears if the system is unable to boot normally.
-One such file that can cause this error is qevbda.sys.
-This file is located in \%Windir%\%System%\drivers\, and it’s associated with the product QLogic FastLinQ Ethernet manufactured by Cavium, Inc/QLogic Corporation.
-This post provides the most suitable solutions you can try to successfully fix the qevbda.sys boot time error in Windows 10.
+The operating system couldn’t be loaded because a critical system driver is missing or contains errors, Error code 0xc0000221 or 0xc00000ba message appears if the system is unable to boot normally.
+One such file that can cause this error is qevbda.sys, amdkmafd.sys, etc. The qevbda.sys file is located in \%Windir%\%System%\drivers\, and it’s associated with the product QLogic FastLinQ Ethernet manufactured by Cavium, Inc/QLogic Corporation.
+The amdkmafd.sys file belongs to the AMD driver.
+This post provides the most suitable solutions you can try to successfully fix the boot time error in Windows 11/10.

 - Check connected external devices for issue

 - Delete faulty driver

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 This boot time error can occur due to a malfunctioning peripheral device like your external keyboard, mouse, external hard drive, USB Hub etc.

 You can diagnose by unplugging all connected external devices one by one and if you find a faulty device, connect it to any other computer and see if it recognizes the device without malfunctioning – otherwise, you may need to install a compatible driver for the device manually.
 You can do so by booting into Safe Mode and either try updating your drivers manually via the Device Manager, or you can get the driver updates on the Optional Updates section under Windows Update.
 You may also download the latest version of the driver from the device manufacturer’s website.

 If after the driver update and the issue persists, download and install the earlier version of the driver for the device and see if that helps.

 This solution requires you to run System File Checker in Safe Mode, Boot Time or Offline and see if that helps.